FergusLemon/fairBnB/README.md

   - Postman for testing routes and API calls, on top of unit tests.
   - Istanbul/NYC for code coverage.
   - Travis CI for continous integration testing.

-### Client Specifications

-#### Headline specifications

-1. Any signed-up user can list a new space.
-2. Users can list multiple spaces.
-3. Users should be able to name their space, provide a short description of the space, and a price per night.
-4. Users should be able to offer a range of dates where their space is available.
-5. Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
-6. Nights for which a space has already been booked should not be available for users to book.
-7. Until a user has confirmed a booking request, that space can still be booked for that night.

-#### Nice-to-haves

-8. Users should receive an email whenever one of the following happens:
-   - They sign up;
-   - They create a space;
-   - They update a space;
-   - A user requests to book their space;
-   - They confirm a request;
-   - They request to book a space;
-   - Their request to book a space is confirmed; and
-   - Their request to book a space is denied.
-9. Users should receive a text message to a provided number whenever one of the following happens:
-   - A user requests to book their space;
-   - Their request to book a space is confirmed; and
-   - Their request to book a space is denied.